whyboris/utilitarianism.net/content/en/guest-essays/bentham-and-criminal-law.md

 weight: 14
 image: "/img/essays/criminal-law.jpg"
 imageCaption: "Bentham and Criminal Law"
-summary: Jeremy Bentham (1748-1832) sought to design a set of legal and political institutions that would conform to the ‘principle of utility’, i.e. produce the most happiness.
-This article presents a survey of his famous work, An Introduction to the Principles of Morals and Legislation, and discusses Bentham’s thinking about what utilitarian criminal law would look like.
+summary: "Jeremy Bentham (1748-1832) sought to design a set of legal and political institutions that would conform to the ‘principle of utility’, i.e. produce the most happiness.
+This article presents a survey of his famous work, An Introduction to the Principles of Morals and Legislation, and discusses Bentham’s thinking about what utilitarian criminal law would look like."
 ---

 {{< guest-disclaimer >}}